tsalb/lwc-utils/README.md

 There are also many example `Flows` that have been set up as well.

-For both installations, please review the following:
+After installation, please review the following:

 - `Datatable_Config__mdt`
 - `Datatable_Lookup_Config__mdt`